tefter/guides/content/features/team_collaboration/_index.en.md

   <img src="/images/current_org_context.png"/>
 {{< /rawhtml >}}

-You can click it for options to manage the organization.
+You can click it for options to manage the team.

 [org-setup]: {{< relref "../../getting-started/organizations/_index.en.md" >}}
 [org-invites]: {{< relref "../../getting-started/organizations/_index.en.md#inviting-members" >}}

 ### Adding Bookmarks

-You may assign an existing or a new bookmark to an organization you're member of, by selecting from the dropdown as in the image below.
+You may assign an existing or a new bookmark to an team you're member of, by selecting from the dropdown as in the image below.

 {{< rawhtml >}}
   <img src="/images/add_bookmark_org.png"/>
 {{< /rawhtml >}}

-## Public Organizations
+## Public Teams

-Organizations are private by default, which means that nobody except members of the org, can see any of its content.
+Teams are private by default, which means that nobody except members of the team, can see any of its content.

-However if you want to, you can make you organization public.
-By making the organization public, you can expose lists to the public and Tefter users may even subscribe to such lists.
+However if you want to, you can make you team public.
+By making the team public, you can expose lists to the public and Tefter users may even subscribe to such lists.

-To make your organization public, first go to your org and select "Privacy Settings".
+To make your team public, first go to your org and select "Privacy Settings".

 {{< rawhtml >}}